zombieCraig/DartRPG/memory-bank/progress.md

 - ✅ Comprehensive logging system and log viewer

 ### Recently Completed
+- ✅ Restructured the Location Graph System into a more modular and maintainable architecture
+- ✅ Created specialized components for the location system:
+  - ✅ LocationService: Service for location operations
+  - ✅ LocationForm: Component for location data entry
+  - ✅ ConnectionPanel: Component for managing connections
+  - ✅ LocationNodeWidget: Component for displaying individual nodes
+  - ✅ LocationDialog: Component for location creation and editing
+  - ✅ LocationListView: Component for displaying locations in list format
+- ✅ Simplified the LocationScreen by delegating to specialized components
+- ✅ Improved error handling and user feedback for location operations
 - ✅ Restructured the Quest Management System into a more modular and maintainable architecture
 - ✅ Created specialized components for the quest system:
   - ✅ QuestForm: Component for quest data entry